Neurodermatitis Cream: Why Organic Alternatives Can Soothe Your Skin Sustainably

 - Protection against environmental influences: Products with natural barrier substances

-- Apply 15-20 minutes before getting dressed: For optimal absorption
+- Apply 15-20 minutes before dressing: For optimal absorption

-- Pay special attention to exposed areas: hands, face, neck
+- Special attention to exposed areas: Hands, face, neck

 Evening intensive care

-- Regenerative active ingredients: panthenol, allantoin, hemp extract
+- Regeneration-promoting active ingredients: Panthenol, allantoin, hemp extract

 - More generous application: The skin has time to regenerate overnight

-- Cotton gloves: Prevent nighttime scratching and intensify care
+- Cotton gloves: Prevent nocturnal scratching and intensify care

-Practical tip from family tradition: My grandmother always recommended applying creams for atopic dermatitis "in the direction of hair growth."
-This actually reduces irritation to the hair follicles and prevents further irritation.
+Practical tip from family tradition: My grandmother already recommended applying creams for neurodermatitis always "with the direction of hair growth".
+This actually reduces irritation of the hair follicles and prevents additional irritations.

-Atopic dermatitis care requires adaptation to the current skin condition.
-During periods of remission, prevention is paramount, while acute flare-ups require rapid relief.
+Neurodermatitis care requires adaptation to the current skin condition.
+During flare-free periods, prevention is key, while during acute flare-ups, quick relief is needed.

 - Daily basic care with moisturizing organic creams

-- Regular use even on "healthy" looking skin
+- Regular application even when skin looks "healthy"

 - Consistent routine without interruptions